robfromnewground/elevenlabs-mcp/README.md

 3. Install the MCP server in Claude Desktop by running `python -m elevenlabs_mcp --api-key={{PUT_YOUR_API_KEY_HERE}}`.
 4. Restart Claude Desktop.

+If you're using Windows, you will have to enable "Developer Mode" in Claude Desktop to use the MCP server.
+Click "Help" in the hamburger menu in the top left and select "Enable Developer Mode".

 ## Other MCP clients
 For other clients like Cursor and Windsurf, run `python -m elevenlabs_mcp --api-key={{PUT_YOUR_API_KEY_HERE}} --print` to get the configuration.
 Paste it into appropriate configuration directory specified by your MCP client.